Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 Keukenhof with Kids: The Crowd-Avoidance Plan That Saves the Day

-Keukenhof is the world's largest flower garden.
-Seven million tulip, hyacinth, narcissus, and crocus bulbs planted across 79 acres of perfectly manicured Dutch parkland near Lisse, about 40 minutes from Amsterdam.
-It is open exactly 8 weeks a year (March 19 to May 10 in 2026) and during that window it absorbs roughly 1.5 million visitors.
+Would you believe the world's largest flower garden only opens for 8 weeks a year?
+Keukenhof.
+Seven million tulip, hyacinth, narcissus and crocus bulbs across 79 acres of perfectly manicured Dutch parkland near Lisse, about 40 minutes from Amsterdam.
+Open March 19 to May 10 in 2026 and during that window roughly 1.5 million people pour through.
 Most of them between 11 AM and 2 PM.
-Most of them on weekends in April.
+Most of them on April weekends.
 Most of them disgorged from the same tour buses at the same gates at the same hour.

-If you visit Keukenhof on the wrong day at the wrong time with kids, it is a slow-shuffling disaster of stroller traffic, sun-glare, blocked photo angles, and a 45-minute line for the bathroom.
+Visit Keukenhof on the wrong day at the wrong time with kids and it is a slow-shuffling disaster of stroller traffic, sun-glare and a 45-minute bathroom line.
 We did this our first year.
-We came home with five usable photos and a 5-year-old who refused to ever return.
+I came home with five usable photos and a 5-year-old Ella who refused to ever return.

-If you visit on the right day at the right time, Keukenhof is one of the most magical hours of childhood.
+Visit on the right day at the right hour and it is one of the most magical mornings of childhood.
 Endless rivers of tulips.
 The koi-stocked pond.
 The petting zoo.
-The Wilhelmina-Rijk Maze (yes, an actual hedge maze).
+The hedge maze (yes, an actual hedge maze).
 The carillon.
 The picnic-friendly lawns.
-We came back the next year with our same kids on a Tuesday morning at 8 AM and they begged to stay until 6 PM.
+We came back the next year on a Tuesday at 8 AM and the kids begged to stay until 6 PM.
+Leo still talks about the goats.

 Keukenhof 2026: The Dates and Tickets

 Keukenhof 2026 is open March 19 through May 10, 2026.
 Eight weeks.
-Daily 8 AM to 7:30 PM (last entry 6 PM).
+Daily 8 AM to 7 PM (last entry 6 PM).
 Open every day including King's Day and Easter weekend.
-There are no rainy-day closures.
+No rainy-day closures.

 Tickets

 Time slots sell out.
-The morning slots (8 AM to 10 AM) on weekdays in mid-April sell out roughly 4 weeks ahead.
-Easter weekend, Flower Parade Day (Saturday April 18, 2026), and King's Day (April 27, 2026) sell out 2+ months ahead.
+Morning slots (8 AM to 10 AM) on weekdays in mid-April sell out roughly 4 weeks ahead.
+Easter weekend, Flower Parade Day (Saturday April 18, 2026) and King's Day (April 27, 2026) sell out 2+ months ahead.
 Book accordingly.

 Combo tickets

-Buy the Keukenhof + Castle of Keukenhof combo (28 euros) if you have older kids interested in history.
-The 16th-century estate house is included.
+The Keukenhof + Castle of Keukenhof combo is worth it if you have older kids interested in the 16th-century estate house.
 Skip the combo for kids under 8 - the gardens themselves will absorb their entire attention.

 The Best Days to Go (Ranked)